simon-lawyer/simon-lawyer.github.io/index.md

 ### Research

-I am a PhD student at Osgoode Hall Law School and refugee lawyer.
+I am a PhD candidate at Osgoode Hall Law School and refugee lawyer.

 I have two broad research agendas.
 First, how can legal research be enriched with computational methodologies?
 Inspiried by the computational study of literature, I aim to develop methods to read a jurisprudence at scale.
 For example, if a tribunal issues 20,000 decisions a year, I aim to find a way to read and render conclusions about the tribunal's total jurisprudence.